William Abraham Prinz, Ph.D.

-Lipid Trafficking and Organelle Biogenesis Section, Laboratory of Cell and Molecular Biology
+Lipid Trafficking and Organelle Biogenesis Section, Laboratory of Cell & Molecular Biology

-The ultimate purpose of our research is to understand how cells regulate the shape and lipid composition of membranes to optimize organelle function.
+The ultimate purpose of our research is to understand organelle biogenesis.

 Applying our Research

 Defects in lipid metabolism and organelle biogenesis are associated with numerous diseases.
 Gaining insight into the basic processes in cells will help us understand how defects in them contribute to human disease.

 There are many open questions in all these projects.

 - Editorial Boards: The Journal of Cell Biology, Developmental Cell, The Journal of Biological Chemistry, Contact